gustavoig/rerun-docs/docs/usage/index.rst

 7. **Re-run**

    You can repeat an analysis by loading an existing replication.
-In the **Load Replication** panel, provide the following paths:
+Start the app; in the **Load Replication** panel, provide the following paths:

    - **Input Path**
      The directory of the replication you want to re-run.